-Immunology, Virology, Racteriology, Mycology, and Parasitology.
+Microbiology includes Virology, Bacteriology, Mycology, and Parasitology and connected to immunology.

-2- Industrial microbiology: This field focuses on the production of alcohol, enzymes, vitamins, and antibiotic.

-3- Agricultural microbiology: This filed is concerned with Soil fertilization, nitrogen, carbon, sulfur, and phosphorous cycles, as well as plant disease.

-4-Food microbiology: This field focuses on food poisoning, toxicity and spoilage.

-5- Molecular microbiology: deals with molecular mechanisms and physiological processes of microbes and utilization in production of biotechnology products such as vaccines, and antibodies.
+- 2- Industrial microbiology: This field focuses on the production of alcohol, enzymes, vitamins, and antibiotic through microbes. - 3- Agricultural microbiology: This filed is concerned with Soil fertilization, in addition to role of microorganisms in process of recycling the most important elements in nature such as nitrogen, carbon, sulfur, and phosphorous cycles, as well as plant disease caused by microorganism. - 4- Food microbiology (how food could be contaminated through microorganism it self or from toxins come from it): This field focuses on food poisoning, toxicity and spoilage such as spoilage of vegetable caused by fungi. - 5- Molecular microbiology: deals with molecular mechanisms and physiological processes of microbes and utilization in production of biotechnology products such as vaccines, and antibodies.